-- Identification of source site for VENM / ENM, and provision of classification reports; - Classification reports will be independently reviewed by the CSR appointed Environmental Consultant to ensure the criteria specified within Sections 5.1, 5.2, and 5.3; - Once the VENM / ENM classification produced for a source site has been reviewed by the Environmental Consultant, if the documentation is deemed satisfactory / sufficient, a source site inspection will be undertaken by the Environmental Consultant.
-The source site inspection will include a visual assessment of the material to verify the soils described within the classification report; and - Following completion of the site inspection, if the visual assessment is deemed satisfactory, and all aspects of the characterisation process completed and the soils are classified as VENM / ENM, then authorisation of importation will be provided by the Environmental Consultant.
+- Identification of source site for VENM / ENM or Resource Recovery Material, and provision of classification reports; - Classification reports will be independently reviewed by the CSR appointed Environmental Consultant to ensure the criteria specified within Sections 5.1, 5.2, and 5.3; - Once the classification produced for a source site has been reviewed by the Environmental Consultant, if the documentation is deemed satisfactory / sufficient, a source site inspection will be undertaken by the Environmental Consultant where accessible.
+The source site inspection will include a visual assessment of the material to verify the soils described within the classification report; and - Following completion of the site inspection if possible, if the visual assessment is deemed satisfactory, and all aspects of the characterisation process completed and the soils are classified as VENM / ENM or Resource Recovery Material, then authorisation of importation will be provided by the Environmental Consultant.